Marcelo-DM/k8s-devcluster1/README.md

 This repository uses vagrant to deploy a local five node Kubernetes cluster in VirtualBox.

 ## IMPORTANT
-Everything located inside the vagrant directory was not created by me.
-Some edits were made but all credit should be directed to https://github.com/mmumshad/kubernetes-the-hard-way.
-This project provided the ability to quickly create a test environment, albeit it is a little different from the project.
+All files located inside the vagrant directory were not created by me.
+Some edits have been made but all credit should be directed to https://github.com/mmumshad/kubernetes-the-hard-way.
+This project provided the ability to quickly create a test environment, albeit, a little different from the project.

 #### Downloads